softwarefactory-project/sf-operator/CONTRIBUTING.md

 ### Access services with the browser

-If the FQDN is not already configured to point at your kubernetes cluster inbound, then you need to setup a local entry in /etc/hosts:
+If the FQDN is not already configured to point at your kubernetes cluster inbound, then you need to setup a local entry in /etc/hosts.

+Verify services by running:

 ```sh
 firefox https://zuul.sftests.com